Volkswagen Golf review

 The Golf's understated looks aren't particularly helped by the entry-level Golf S having steel wheels and plastic rims.
 However, move slightly higher up the range and things get better quickly.
 The Match model is fitted with 16-inch alloy wheels, plus some tasteful chrome trim for the front grille and lower air intake.

-To highlight their performance flagship status, the Volkswagen Golf GTD and GTI models feature bespoke bumpers and 18-inch alloy wheels.
-The stylish black and red tartan seats and the golf ball gear knob are also a nice nod to the hot Golf’s history.
+To highlight their high-performance status, the Golf GTD and GTI models feature bespoke bumpers and 18-inch alloy wheels.
+The stylish black and red tartan seats and golf ball gear knob are a nice nod to the hot Golf’s history.
 The GTE gets similarly racy styling.
 The top-spec Golf R comes with 18-inch alloy wheels (or optional 19-inch rims), plus a unique bodykit, redesigned lights and quad exhausts.

-Finally, the electric e-Golf is marked out by its flush fitting wheel trims and its distinctive ‘C’ shaped LED running lights that are set into the front bumper.
+Finally, the electric e-Golf is marked out by its flush-fitting wheel trims and its distinctive ‘C’ shaped LED running lights that are set into the front bumper.

 Practicality, comfort and boot space

 As ever, the large VW boot badge doubles as the tailgate release and opening it reveals a well-shaped 380-litre boot.
-Better still, there’s a wide opening and low load lip, while below the adjustable height false boot floor is a handy hidden storage area.
+Better still, there’s a wide opening and low load lip, while below the adjustable-height false boot floor provides a handy hidden storage area.
 If you need more room, you can liberate a generous 1,270 litres of capacity by folding the 60:40 rear seats; the load platform is usefully flat, too.
 Useful additions to the load space include a 12V power supply and a pair of bag hooks, plus there’s a ski-flap for longer items.

 Reliability and Safety

-The Match model we tested adds adaptive cruise control and autonomous emergency braking, plus the brand’s PreCrash system, which tensions seatbelts and closes windows when it senses a potential collision.
+The Match model adds adaptive cruise control and autonomous emergency braking, plus the brand’s PreCrash system, which tensions the seatbelts and closes the windows when it senses a potential collision.